shashaankbabu/Interview-prep/README.md

 # Competitive-Programming

-Solutions to the problems from various coding platforms in java
+Solutions of coding problems that I've worked on from different platforms.